thangeshbabu/kcon/readme.md

-# Kubectl Context Switcher Script
+# kubernetes Context Switcher Script
 ![keybind](./readme/press-keybind.gif)

 This script automates the process of switching between Kubernetes contexts using a hotkey combination in the Zsh shell.
 It requires the following prerequisites: